andrewchambers/g/README.md

 And more.

 G is not trying to compete with big languages like rust or C++.
 It just trying to be as close to C as possible while mostly simplifying, and improving things.
+It is still just portable assembly.

 Example: